🕒 Article read time: 2 minutes

 Logistics UK urges Truss to make the Northern Ireland Protocol work

-Talking after a meeting with Foreign Secretary Liz Truss MP held yesterday (25 May 2022) at Hillsborough Castle in Northern Ireland, the organisation’s NI Policy Manager Seamus Leheny confirmed that Logistics UK had called on the UK and EU to agree mitigations on the NI Protocol and protect trading relationships for the benefit of businesses and consumers on both sides of the Irish Sea:
+Talking after a meeting with Foreign Secretary Liz Truss MP, held at Hillsborough Castle in Northern Ireland recently (25 May 2022), Seamus Leheny, Logistics UK’s Policy Manager for Northern Ireland, confirmed that Logistics UK had called on the UK and EU to agree mitigations on the NI Protocol and protect trading relationships for the benefit of businesses and consumers on both sides of the Irish Sea:

 “Logistics UK is keen to work with parties from both the UK and EU to ensure that trade can continue to flow freely across the Irish Sea and has committed to engaging with both EU stakeholders and with government partners to influence the European Commission to come to the table for discussions.
 Currently, the NI Protocol is only being partially applied due to grace periods – it is vital we avoid full implementation that would result in added administration and barriers to GB and NI trade.